NOR flash memory is one of two types of nonvolatile storage technologies. NAND is the other.

 NOR and NAND use different logic gates -- the fundamental building block of digital circuits -- in each memory cell to map data.
 Both types of flash memory were invented by Toshiba, but commercial NOR flash memory was first introduced by Intel in 1988.
 NAND flash was introduced by Toshiba in 1989.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-NAND devices are accessed serially, using the same eight pins to transmit control, addressing and data.
-NOR flash memory supports one-byte random access, which allows machine instructions to be retrieved and run directly from the chip, in the same way that a traditional computer will retrieve instructions directly from main memory.
-NOR flash has an SRAM interface that includes enough address pins to map the entire chip, enabling for access to every byte stored within it.
+In contrast, older, parallel NOR flash memory supports one-byte random access, which enables machine instructions to be retrieved and run directly from the chip, in the same way a traditional computer retrieves instructions directly from main memory.
+However, NOR has to write in larger chunks of data at a time than NAND.
+Parallel NOR flash has a static random access memory (SRAM) interface that includes enough address pins to map the entire chip, enabling access to every byte stored within it.

 NOR flash is also more expensive to produce than NAND.
 That, and its random access function, mean NOR is mostly used for code execution, while NAND is mostly used for data storage.